BeycanPress/cryptocurrency-payments-for-paid-memberships-pro/readme.txt

 == Installation ==

 1. Upload the entire `/cryptocurrency-payments-for-paid-memberships-pro` directory to the `/wp-content/plugins/` directory.
-2. Activate CryptoPay Lite through the 'Plugins' menu in WordPress.
+2. Activate Paid Memberships Pro - CryptoPay Gateway through the 'Plugins' menu in WordPress.
 3. Enjoy.

 == Changelog ==

+= 1.0.1 =
+* Fixed: Some problems

 = 1.0.0 =
 * Plugin released.